 What can you realistically do with three days in Las Vegas?
 Absolutely tons!
 Though there is so much on offer in this exhilarating city, most of the key sights are close together and located on the famous Las Vegas Strip.
 Even sights off The Strip are easy to get to.

-This Las Vegas three day itinerary is perfect for the casual to non-gambler.
-We’ll touch on a few tips on gambling in Las Vegas, but this guide is for those who want to see more than the casino floor.
+This Las Vegas comprehensive three-day itinerary is perfect for the casual to non-gambler.
+Though we’ll touch on a few tips on gambling in Las Vegas, this guide is for those who want to see more than the casino floor.

 We are not the type of travelers who love hanging around a hotel.
 However, Las Vegas is completely different.
 More than just a place to stay, hotels on the Vegas Strip are the destination.
 Think of them as mini cities.

-Not only do they house the casinos, they have the best restaurants, attractions, and a lot of them have more fine art than a museum.
+Not only do they house the casinos, but they also have the best restaurants, attractions, and a lot of them have more fine art than a museum.
 Not to mention, the amazing architecture.
+These hotels are an experience in their own right!

 Elaborately decorated, each in their own theme, it’s worth spending most of your time hotel hopping The Strip.
 In this guide we start on the southern half of Las Vegas Blvd.

-Start at Mandalay Bay, on the south side of the strip, and make your way north to the Luxor, then to Excalibur.
-The Luxor is our favorite of the three.
+The Luxor was our favorite of the three.
 Not only is the outside an iconic pyramid, the inside also pays homage to Egypt.
-There’s a temple, sphinx, and obelisk all in the lobby.
+With a temple, sphinx, and obelisk all in the lobby, it was a sight to see.

 Don’t worry about going outside in the hot sun.
 These three resorts are connected via indoor walkways.
-If you don’t feel like walking, there is a free tram that runs between the three resorts.
-However, you will miss out on what the hotels have to offer.
+If you don’t feel like walking, take the free tram that runs between the three resorts.

 - Shark Reef Aquarium – far end of Mandalay Bay